cdeodorico/Gama/README.md

 python gama.py sub01.EDF sub02.EDF
 ```

 Each file gets a tab. `+` adds more, `✕` closes one.
-Files are parsed (lazily) the first time you look at them, so as not to hang lower-end systems.
-You also have the option of selection "Watch Folder".
-This allows the selection of a folder rather than a number of recordings.
+Files are parsed (lazily) the first time you look at them, so as conserve resources.
+You also have the option of selection "Watch Folder", allowing the selection of a folder rather than a number of recordings.
 If any new `.EDF` files are added to this directory, Gama will detect them and automatically add them (again, lazily).

-Filters live in the left panel and apply to whichever tab you're on, so you can set up a view configuration once and click between recordings to compare.
+Filters live in the left panel and apply to all tab you've loaded, so you can set up a view configuration once and click between recordings to compare.
 There's an About/Help button at the bottom of that panel explaining every option and column.

 ## Command line